The Fight (The Office): Synopsis

-After a pathetic showing by both combatants, Michael emerges victorious over Dwight, which leads to Dwight changing his emergency contact from "Michael Scott" to "The Hospital".
-At the end of the day, Michael promotes Dwight from his lowly "Assistant to the Regional Manager" position to his dream position: "Assistant Regional Manager" (although the "promotion" is little more than a title change only).
+The match degenerates into childish horseplay, and Michael emerges victorious, which leads to Dwight changing his emergency contact from Michael to "The Hospital".
+At the end of the day, Michael has Toby Flenderson, Angela Martin, and Stanley Hudson complete his workload, forging his signature on the documents, and promotes Dwight from his lowly "Assistant to the Regional Manager" position to his dream position: "Assistant Regional Manager" (although he warns Dwight not to publicize the promotion).